bkw777/WP-2_IC-Card/SOFTWARE/README.md

   On the WP-2, enter the word processor.
 Start an empty junk/temp document if necessary.
   From there, press `FILES` (F2+=),
   arrow left/right to `RAM DISK` (or `DISKETTE`) and press Enter,
-  arrow down to highlight `HXVIEWnn.PR`,
+  arrow down to highlight `HXVIEW22.PR`,
   press `RUN` (F2+7)

 * Kill the TPDD server on the PC.
 (Ctrl+C)